Manual transmission

-A manual transmission (MT), also known as manual gearbox, standard transmission (in Canada, the United Kingdom and the United States), or stick shift (in the United States), is a multi-speed motor vehicle transmission system where gear changes require the driver to manually select the gears by operating a gear stick and clutch (which is usually a foot pedal for cars or a hand lever for motorcycles).
+A manual transmission (MT), also known as a manual gearbox (Note: Standard transmission (in Canada, the United Kingdom and the United States), or stick shift (in Canada and the United States)) is a multi-speed motor vehicle transmission system in which the driver manually selects the gear ratio, typically using a gear stick and clutch.
+In automobiles, the clutch is typically operated by a foot pedal; motorcycles typically use a hand lever.